CSCAR/cscar.github.io/workshops.md

 ## Traditional Workshops

-CSCAR  gives paid for workshops that are longer lasting, often taking place over multiple full or half days, and definitely hands on.
+CSCAR gives paid for workshops that are longer lasting, often taking place over multiple full or half days, and are definitely hands on.
 The following is a list of topics covered.

 Introduction to Statistical Analysis in R

 Several introductions to statistical packages: SAS, SPSS, Stata

 Mixed Models in SPSS

+Mixed Models in R

 Introduction to survey design